The Benefits Of Solar Lighting And IoT

-Solar-powered LED lights and the Internet of Things (IoT) are two different ways to cut expenses and improve energy efficiency.
-Furthermore, the synergies achieved by combining these two technologies creates far more benefits than either one of them alone.
+Solar-powered LED lights and the Internet of Things (IoT) are two distinct ways to reduce costs and improve energy efficiency.
+Furthermore, the benefits achieved by combining these two technologies are far greater than those of either alone.

 The Solar LED Light

-A typical solar-power LED light in a parking lot or on a road costs less to set up and operate than a conventional light.
-The setup savings come from not having to run expensive power cabling to light systems, which can save even more for lights in remote areas.
-The operating savings arise from LED lights that reduce power consumption and solar panels that eliminate the need to pay for power from the grid.
+A typical solar-powered LED light in a parking lot or on a road costs less to set up and operate than a conventional light.
+The setup savings come from not having to run expensive power cabling to light systems, which can result in even greater savings for lights in remote areas.
+The operating savings come from LED lights that reduce power consumption and from solar panels that eliminate the need to pay for grid power.

 The Internet of Things

 The Internet of Things (IoT) allows all manner of machines to connect to the Internet, enabling more intelligent use and better coordination.
-For example, an individual solar panel with the right sensors and a motor can track the position of the sun, significantly boosting energy collection.
+For example, an individual solar panel equipped with the right sensors and a motor can track the sun's position, significantly boosting energy collection.
 Lights along a highway can also communicate with each other, increasing output as cars pass along during low-traffic times at night.

 Reduced Maintenance with IoT Monitoring

 Solar power and LED lighting substantially lower maintenance expenses, and IoT monitoring further decreases upkeep costs.
-LED lights already last longer than most practical alternatives, and IoT light sensors take advantage of their adjustable light output to reduce usage when more light is present.
-IoT sensors can also determine if no one is there and switch the lights off entirely.
+LED lights already last longer than most practical alternatives, and IoT light sensors leverage their adjustable light output to reduce usage when more light is present.
+IoT sensors can also detect when no one is present and switch the lights off entirely.

-Other IoT monitoring devices give maintenance personnel the ability to remotely determine when LED lights burn out, the batteries need to be replaced, or the system is otherwise impaired.
-Newer lighting systems utilize fuzzy control theory and wireless communications to operate more efficiently as networks of light points, but they can still revert to individual operation if temporarily disconnected from the Internet.
+Other IoT monitoring devices enable maintenance personnel to determine when LED lights burn out, when batteries need to be replaced, or when the system is otherwise impaired, all remotely.
+Newer lighting systems utilize fuzzy control theory and wireless communications to operate more efficiently as networks of light points.
+However, they can still revert to individual operation if temporarily disconnected from the Internet.

 Wireless Control with the IoT

-The Internet of Things (IoT) expands the ability to control, as well as monitor, solar LED lighting.
-It has always been difficult to adjust light systems, especially those attached to tall poles along roads or in parking lots.
+The Internet of Things (IoT) expands the ability to control and monitor solar LED lighting.
+It has always been challenging to adjust lighting systems, especially those mounted on tall poles along roads or in parking lots.
 However, IoT motors allow users to tilt solar panels and LED lights using tablets, PCs, and smartphones.

 Wireless controls also enable several less dramatic changes at a minimal cost.
-Light systems can be remotely deactivated entirely for extended periods when they are not used, such as at schools during the summer.
-If speakers are attached, wireless lighting systems can also provide announcements when emergencies occur.
+Light systems can be remotely deactivated for extended periods when not in use, such as at schools during the summer.
+If speakers are attached, wireless lighting systems can also provide emergency announcements.

 IoT Data Collection